Actuarial-Control-Cycle-Part-A-2023-T1/group-github-pages-group-2/README.md

 ### **Certainty of Program Objectives**

 A key objective when designing this relocation insurance program was to implement a voluntary relocation program that would reduce the relocation costs arising from climate-related displacement.
-As discussed in Section 3, the projected displacement costs do decrease significantly for both the short-term and long-term horizons considered.
+As discussed in [Pricing and Costs](#pricing-and-costs), the projected displacement costs do decrease significantly for both the short-term and long-term horizons considered.
 Using the simulation data, it can be shown through CLT calculations that given our distributional assumptions this will occur with a greater than 99.99% confidence level across all the scenarios.
 This satisfies the high certainty requirement of this objective.
-The CLT calculations discussed are showcased in detail in the Appendix Part E.

 The secondary key objective was to ensure that the total yearly costs of the program (displacement and voluntary costs) would be less than 10% of yearly GDP.
 Through our simulations, we implemented automatic checks which would count the number of times this condition was satisfied.
 By averaging the proportion of times this check was satisfied across all the simulations, we were able to show a greater than 99.99% confidence level that this constraint would be satisfied in any given year across all the scenarios.
 This also satisfies the high certainty requirement of this objective.